JohnCowgillData/automated-invoice-processing/README.md

 **Portfolio Case Study**

 This repository documents a finance automation project developed in a previous professional role.

 The original implementation contained proprietary code and business logic that cannot be shared publicly.
-This repository focuses on the workflow, architecture, business value, and technical approach instead.
+This repository focuses on the workflow, architecture, business value, and technical approach while respecting employer confidentiality.

 ## Overview